hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 ### Register for a GitHub Account

-Since we are going to be using [GitHub](https://github.com/) we will need to register for an account at GitHub if we don’t already have one.
+Since we are going to be using [GitHub](https://github.com/) along with GitKraken you will need to register for an account on GitHub if we don’t already have one.

 ### Install GitKraken